gettalong/hexapdf/man/man1/hexapdf.1.md

   allowed format of *PAGE*.
 Note that only the content stream of the first page is printed, even if a page range is specified.

+`psd PAGE`

+: Print the content stream for the given page in decoded form, i.e. using more descriptive operator names as well as decoding the text parts.
+Otherwise it works the same as `ps`.

 `pc | page-count`

 : Print the number of pages.